Languedoc, La Clape

 "At the beginning, it was a crazy bet, to produce like my grandfather, in small quantities of natural wines of excellence" Frédéric Albert, a native of Languedoc, believes in it.
 In a typical winegrower's house in the South of France, he set up La Villa Sépia.
-The thick Basalt walls of this former distillery date back to 1824.
-The cellar is ideal to reveal the winemaker's quest.
-"5 hectares of old vines of Carignan, Syrah, Grenache and Viognier are cultivated by hand on the heights of the village of Montblanc in Biodynamics.
-Pine woods protect each plot and the richness of biodiversity, which is conducive to the expression of the terroir.
-"We do not tolerate any chemical additives in the cellar, including sulphites".
-Our wines reflect the passion that drives us, the renewed taste, because there are moments that only Nature offers you.
+5 hectares of old vines are cultivated by hand on the heights of the village of Montblanc in Biodynamie.
+At Frédéric, no chemical additives are tolerated in the cellar, including sulphites.

 Why do the vintages of La Villa Sépia end with TICK?
 "A tradition in Languedoc wants the people of the village to give you an emotional nickname.
 It's never mean and always done with humour.
 In my village in Montblanc, TICK is me.
 The link, comes from Walt Disney's Tic and Tac squirrels, still in the trees.
 I didn't say perched!!!
 But as our vines are surrounded by wood...
 I had fun with this nickname, to give the names of my vintages: Lunatick, Charismatick, Enigmatick...
 Have a good tasting!!!!!